 Sunrise at Chatteri

 I was soon basking in the golden rays of the winter Sun.
-The square pavilion below was a standout among all other dome shaped tombstones
+The square pavilion below was a standout among all other dome-shaped tombstones

-In some articles I have read that the Chattri with a blue dome with jeweled work strongly influenced by Turkish architecture is also dedicated to Rao Lakhpatji.
+In some articles, I have read that the Chattri with a blue dome with jeweled work strongly influenced by Turkish architecture is also dedicated to Rao Lakhpatji.
 Mind you, with some exceptions, Chhatris are basically tombstones that do not contain the mortal remains of that person and they were built as a tribute to their greatness.

 By this time, a couple of local residents had made their way to the complex for their morning exercises.
 The golden light was perfect to capture the details of these tombstones so I went back around the structures that were comparatively less damaged to capture closely the details in these walls.

-A distant view of these structures is very pleasing and yet closer examination of the designs and intricate carvings engraved on the tombstones reveals a wealth of data about the social history of the region.
+A distant view of these structures is very pleasing and yet a closer examination of the designs and intricate carvings engraved on the tombstones reveals a wealth of data about the social history of the region.
 Some walls bear floral patterns while others bear figurative depictions of equestrians and weaponry such as shields and spears.

 Restoration of Chattardi